will-hart/will-hart.github.io/content/post/2020-12-28_recreating_the_blog_in_nextjs/index.md

 Spurred by these advantages I decided to open source the blog and make a statically generated site using NextJS.
 The main way this works is by keeping an array of post URLs, then loading in markdown files based on these URLs to display.
 Markdown files use YAML frontmatter to store configuration (author, date, titles, summaries and so on).

-Static generation is enabled in NextJS by specifying the URLs to generate (if the URLs contain dymanic segments like slugs or IDs) and also specifying a function that generates the props on the server.
+Static generation is enabled in NextJS by specifying the URLs to generate (if the URLs contain dynamic segments like slugs or IDs) and also specifying a function that generates the props on the server.
 For the blog post pages this looks like this: